tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 By the end of class, students will be able to:

+* Create a repository and upload files to GitHub using the git GUI.

 * Configure the git CLI user credentials from the terminal.

 * Clone a repository using `git clone`.